-NOTE: The views expressed in this conversation are merely the personal opinions of the writer and do not constitute medical advice.
+NOTE: The views expressed in this editorial are merely the personal opinions of the writer and do not constitute medical advice.
 If you are experiencing any mental health concerns, please seek medical advice from a licensed practitioner.
 If you find yourself in a mental health emergency, please dial 911 or contact the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

 You know those pharmaceutical commercials where the person is going through their day holding up a smiley-face mask?
 That’s an accurate representation of how a lot of people with anxiety and depression feel every day.
 It’s certainly how I often feel.
 I spend each day acting like I have the world in the palm of my hand so that no one will notice I’m quietly dying inside.
 Then I come home and utterly crash from the energy it sapped to pull it off.
 And it goes on like that, one day at a time, until the exhaustion becomes all-consuming and I’m physically too weak to hold the mask up anymore.
 That’s when I crash and might not get up again.